Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Web POS.md

 ![Guide%20By%20Functions/Magento%202](./Web%20POS%20Image/9.png)

-Web POS logo: Upload your own logo here.
+**Web POS logo**: Upload your own logo here.
 Please note that recommended size is 250x50px & supported files are jpg, png.

-WebPOS Color: choose 1 out of 5 options: default, blue, green, orange and red.
+**WebPOS Color**: choose 1 out of 5 options: default, blue, green, orange and red.

-Enable Delivery Date: displays a Delivery Date field in POS frontend’s Place Order page so cashier can input the date when customer receives products.
+**Enable Delivery Date**: displays a Delivery Date field in POS frontend’s Place Order page so cashier can input the date when customer receives products.

-Session Timeout: after this period of time, user needs to log in again to use the POS (please input the time in seconds)
+**Session Timeout**: after this period of time, user needs to log in again to use the POS (please input the time in seconds)

-Still allow to sync Order from Web POS if there are out-of-stock items in that Order: Select Yes or No.
+**Still allow to sync Order from Web POS if there are out-of-stock items in that Order**: Select Yes or No.

-Need to create session before working: Select Yes or No. Session allows better management when requiring input of the amount of cash at the beginning and end of the session.
+**Need to create session before working**: Select Yes or No. Session allows better management when requiring input of the amount of cash at the beginning and end of the session.

 ![Guide%20By%20Functions/Magento%202](./Web%20POS%20Image/10.png)

-Tax Class default for Custom Sale: choose if a preset Tax Class is applied to a Custom Sale item (please refer to How to Add a Custom Sale Item to Cart for more details of Custom Sale)
+**Tax Class default for Custom Sale**: choose if a preset Tax Class is applied to a Custom Sale item (please refer to How to Add a Custom Sale Item to Cart for more details of Custom Sale)

-Enable suggesting address by Google: allows Google’s auto suggestion when cashier types customer’s address during checkout.
+**Enable suggesting address by Google**: allows Google’s auto suggestion when cashier types customer’s address during checkout.

 ![Guide%20By%20Functions/Magento%202](./Web%20POS%20Image/11.png)
 After configuring, click Save Config button to save your changes.